asavannah7/github.io/README.md

     <!-- List your projects with brief descriptions and links -->
     <div class="project">
         <h3>(FRONT-END DEVELOPMENT) PERSONAL PORTFOLIO WEBSITE (HTML5)</h3>
-        <p>This code serves as a digital showcase of my personal portfolio.
+        <p>This serves as a digital showcase of my personal portfolio.
 It allows me to display information about myself, my skills, past projects, and how others can get in touch with me.
 It's a platform for potential clients, employers, or collaborators to learn more about me and my work.</p>
         <a href="#">Project Link</a>
     </div>
         <!-- Add more projects as needed -->